atsansone/site-www/src/_guides/language/coming-from/js-to-dart.md

 #### Constructor redirection

-You can call constructors from other constructors, for example to prevent code duplication or to add additional defaults for parameters:
+You can call constructors from other constructors to prevent code duplication or to add additional defaults for parameters:

 {:.include-lang}
 ```dart